-Note that the rental price p_c of resource c is a global variable known to all tenants.
-Thus, if the final optimal price p is known to the MVNO, each time a tenant n arrives, then this tenant can make the rent decision x_n without worrying about whether the optimal social welfare is achieved or not.
-However, it is impossible to know the exact value of p in advance without the arrival information and $\{\theta_n\}{\forall n \in \mathcal{N}}$.
-To tackle with this problem, inspired by [30], [32] and [31], we design the DPoS algorithm based on the alternating update of primal & dual variables (of \mathcal{P}2 and \mathcal{P}3) and the predictand-update of p.
+Note that the rental price $p_c$ of resource c is a global variable known to all tenants.
+Thus, if the final optimal price p is known to the MVNO, each time a tenant n arrives, then this tenant can make the rent decision $x_n$ without worrying about whether the optimal social welfare is achieved or not.
+However, it is impossible to know the exact value of p in advance without the arrival sequence and $\theta$ .
+To tackle with this problem, inspired by [37], [38] and [39], we design the DPoS algorithm based on the alternating update of primal & dual variables (of $\mathcal{P}2$ and $\mathcal{P}3$ ) and the predict-and-update of p.
 In the following, we place a hat on top of variables that denote the decisions made online.

 Fig. 2.
 How DPoS works.
-Each time a new tenant n arrives, only a small flow of privacy-irrelevant data are transferred between DPoS-MVNO and DPoS-TNT $n$.
+Each time a new tenant n arrives, only a small flow of privacy-irrelevant data are transferred between DPoS-MVNO and DPoS-TNTn.

-DPoS consists of two parts, DPoS-MVNO and DPoS-TNT_n (each for a tenant).
-Before a new tenant n arrives, DPoS-MVNO predicts the rental price for each resource c with a function φ_c :
+DPoS consists of two parts, DPoS-MVNO and DPoS-TNTn (each for a tenant).
+Before a new tenant n arrives, DPoS-MVNO prices for each resource c with a function $\phi_c$ :